 Recognising there is no one-size-fits-all solution, we were able to ‘turn the dial’ according to BT’s brand suitability preferences and hand control to them on where their messages are seen.

-In an age where non-linear TV viewing continues to grow, this approach delivered and continues to deliver unique incremental reach, as well as driving new business for BT.
-It also proved that safety and efficiency need no longer be a trade-off.
+In an age where people increasingly prefer to watch videos on demand, this approach delivered and continues to deliver unique incremental reach, as well as driving new business for BT.
+It also proved that brand safety and efficiency need no longer be a trade-off.

 Extending reach in brand-safe environments